aws-samples/aws-hpc-tutorials/content/10-monitoring/grafana/08-grafana-slurm.md

 ### Run a Slurm Job

-1. In the AWS Cloud9 terminal login to the head node of your cluster as below:
+1. In the AWS Cloud9 terminal, login to the head node of your cluster as below:

 ```bash
 pcluster ssh perflab-yourname -i ~/.ssh/lab-4-key